Home loan refinance FAQs

 Get more information on what you need to refinance your home loan here.

 Instantly calculate what your repayments will be depending on how much you borrow, the interest rate on the loan and the repayment frequency.

-Use this calculator to estimate how much sooner you could pay off your loan, and how much interest could you save on your loan over time by using a redraw offset facility.
+Use this calculator to estimate how much sooner you could pay off your loan, and how much interest could you save on your loan over time by using an offset sub-account.

 Calculate in just a few minutes how much you can borrow for a home by entering your income and expenses.